-The Department of Administration and Finance manages property reports requirements.
-Inventory Control numbers will be assigned by the Department of Informational Technology and the Department of Administration and Finance and affixed to each piece of equipment in a readily accessible place.
+The Business Office manages property reports requirements.
+Inventory Control numbers will be assigned by the Department of Informational Technology and the Business Office and affixed to each piece of equipment in a readily accessible place.

 The purchasing of sponsored equipment requires the initial determination concerning whether the item is a purchase that must be inventoried (Capital Purchase) or one that is expendable in nature (Non-Inventory-Miscellaneous Minor Equipment Purchase).
 The following information is provided in identifying and classifying equipment purchases for sponsored projects: